ammfat/Blanket-Web/README.md

 ### Non-First Run

-Follow only the 5th and 6th step on First Run section
+1. Activate the virtual environment.
+It depends on your OS and shell emulator, please refer to [this page](https://flask.palletsprojects.com/en/2.0.x/cli/) for better information.

+2. Run the application by using `flask run`.